09/23/2023 to 10/29/2023

 Fright Nights live up to their name, and they’re not recommended for kids under the age of 12 or folks who don’t like to be scared.
 (For the younger set, be sure to check out Boone Hall’s popular daytime Pumpkin Patch, complete with corn maze and non-scary hayride.)

-Fright Nights organizers expanded their offerings significantly in 2022, with three new attractions to give you serious chills:
+Fright Nights organizers had three new main attractions in 2023 to give you serious chills:

 Fear not, there will be plenty of food available for purchase - fair fare like cotton candy, funnel cakes, kettle korn, hot dogs, loaded French fries and such.
 You can also visit the onsite Dark Arts Studio for spooky body art and face painting.